joshrosso/dotcom/content/docs/2020/2020-02-23-linux-desktop-configuration.md

 ## Configuration

-Configuration is a bunch of loose end I tie up, this includes:
+Configuration is a bunch of loose ends I tie up, this includes:

 * Copying dotfiles
 * Enabling certain systemd units
-* Create symlinks
+* Creating symlinks

 This is primarily accomplished with some ugly, but functional, shell scripts.